pyrob2142/FastingWidget/README.md

 * Activity level: Set your activity level to increase the accuracy of your calorie estimate (Default: Moderate)
 * Date of birth: Set your date of birth to further increase the accuracy of your calorie estimate (Default: 30)
 * BMR calculation based on: Select from a variety of formulas (details below) for estimating your real-time calorie burn.
+* Custom BMR (kcal): If you know your BMR (e.g. if you had it professionally measured) you can enter the value here.
+If set to 0 the widget will estimate your BMR by using the chosen formula (Default: 0)
 * Body fat (%): Required by the Katch-McArdle formula (Default: 23%)
 * Reset streak below (% of completion): Count your fast as failed and reset your streak, if your fast does not reach a certain threshold of completion (Default: 50%)
 * Increase streak above(% of completion): Count your fast as successful and increase your streak, if you reached at least this threshold of completion (Default: 75%)
+* Single-color progress indicator: Switch between stacking colors or a single color for the progress indicator (Default: false)
 * Overwrite Streak: Allows you to overwrite the streak in case the settings get reset.
 Don't cheat!
 * Overwrite date format: While we provide a default format for your language, you are always free to customize it.
 Simply enter your desired format as a string: e.g. dd.mm.yy, mm/dd/yy, yy|mm|dd, ...
 * Time format: Choose if you want the labels for elapsed and remaining time shown with time units or in regular clock style